Kinder, Küche, Kirche: The origins

-Third Reich
+Nazi Germany

-The Third Reich made women and mothers a priority in their political rhetoric.
+Nazi Germany made women and mothers a priority in their political rhetoric.
 Many women supported the National Socialist Party because it urged returning to the family values of the past when women were encouraged to stay at home and concern themselves with taking care of the household.
 Barbara Kosta argues that, to some, the modern woman of the Weimar Republic was viewed as an insult to previous conceptions of Germanic motherhood, and womanhood in general.

 When Adolf Hitler was appointed Chancellor in 1933, he introduced a Law for the Encouragement of Marriage, which entitled newly married couples to a loan of 1000 marks (around 9 months' average wages at that time).
 On their first child, they could keep 250 marks.
 On their second, they could keep another 250.
 They reclaimed all of the loan by their fourth child.

 In a September 1934 speech to the National Socialist Women's Organization, Hitler argued that for the German woman her "world is her husband, her family, her children, and her home", a policy which was reinforced by the stress on "Kinder" and "Küche" in propaganda, and the bestowing of the Cross of Honor of the German Mother on women bearing four or more babies.

-During this period, women were discriminated against in employment and forced out or bribed with numerous social benefits.
-Medicine, the law and civil service were occupations reserved for men alone.
+Concomitantly, social and legal mechanisms were set up to deflect women away from employment and into domestic life.
+Women's educational and professional choices were restricted, with the entire areas of law, civil service, and the upper end of medicine becoming exclusively male domains.

 In one of his essays, T. S. Eliot reproduces and then comments upon a column in the Evening Standard of May 10, 1939 headed "'Back to the Kitchen' Creed Denounced":

 During World War II in Germany, women eventually were put back in the factories because of the growing losses in the armed forces and the desperate lack of equipment on the front lines.